digital-asset/ex-bond-issuance/README.md

     *   Issue size: quantity of new bonds to be issued: e.g.:1000000
     *   Issue date: date for the issue date, e.g., today
     *   Currency: USD
-    *   Denomination: bond’s value at maturity and the initial price for the bond set for the auction. e.g.: 100
+    *   Denomination: bond’s value at maturity, and the initial price for the bond set for the auction. e.g.: 100
     *   Maturity date: Note that redemption of a bond is usually only possible on the defined maturity date, but the application does not model this.
 At redemption the face value of the bond plus the coupon rate is paid to the buyer.
     *   Coupon rate: rate expressed in numeric value for the duration of the bond: 0.01 = 1%
 6. Choose **Okay**.